A tail-shape actuarial index based on equal level relationships between Value at Risk and Expected Shortfall: Illustration of -index for standard loss models

-In Table \ref{tab-1} are concentrated the $\theta$-index values at certain upper level points for all loss distributions considered.
-Moreover, in Figure \ref{fig-2} are illustrated the relevant $\theta$-index curves for $p \in (0.9,1)$.
-Within the same distribution family, it is clear from the reported results in the table and the plots that the shape parameter determines the ordering relation in terms of the tail risk as quantified by the $\theta$-index ($\theta$-order).
-For instance, for the Pareto II (Lomax) case, as the shape parameter $\alpha$ approaches to 1, we obtain higher values for $\theta$-index at any level $p$, while as $\alpha$ grows lower values are displayed, i.e. the tail decay rate becomes higher.
-Observe, that this behaviour remains consistent within any distribution, since the relevant shape parameter is connected through a monotone relation to $\theta$-index, and therefore parameter values that indicate potential heavy-tail behaviour will lead to higher tail risk assessment.
-Note that this consistency is not necessarily observed across different distribution families.
 Check for instance, in Table \ref{tab-1} the LogNormal case for $\sigma = 1$ and Student-t for $\nu=2$ at levels $p=90\%$ and $p=95\%$ where the provided ordering differs.
 However, $\theta$-index itself, could assist standard risk measures like VaR which do not take into account the tail risk for comparison of different risk profiles.
 For instance, between two risks $X, Y$ for which at some level $p$ it holds that $\mbox{VaR}_p(X) = \mbox{VaR}_p(Y)$, we might consider as more dangerous $Y$ if $\theta_p(Y) > \theta_p(X)$.
 However this assessment provides only a local ordering of the relevant tail risks, since for a different level $p' > p$ it is not necessary that the inequality $\theta_{p'}(Y) \geq \theta_{p'}(X)$ holds.
 This aligns with Theorem \ref{theta-tail-order} according to which the $\theta$-ordering is satisfied if and only if the right spread ratio $(\mbox{ES}_p(Y) - \E[Y])/(\mbox{ES}_p(X) - \E[X])$ remains increasing for any $p \in D_X \cap D_Y$.
 In Figure \ref{fig-3} we indicatively illustrate the right spread ratio curve for some cases.
-First, the ratio between two members of the LogNormal family is illustrated, in which the ordering is clear from \ref{fig-2} since $\theta^{LN}_p(1) > \theta^{LN}_p(0.5)$, and consequently, the relevant right spread ratio remains increasing as indicated in Figure \ref{fig-3}.
+First, the ratio between two members of the LogNormal family is illustrated, in which the ordering is clear from \ref{fig-2} since $\theta_{LN}(p;1) > \theta_{LN}(p;0.5)$, and consequently, the relevant right spread ratio remains increasing as indicated in Figure \ref{fig-3}.
 For the case where $X \sim t_4$ and $Y \sim LN(1)$, it seems that the relevant ratio remains increasing, leading to the conclusion that $X \leq_{\theta} Y$ for this case.
 However, this is not the case when $X \sim t_2$ and $Y \sim LN(1)$, since the right spread ratio does not remain increasing for all $p \in D_X \cap D_Y$, and therefore the order $X \leq_{\theta} Y$ does not hold.